trias-project/risk-modelling-and-mapping/README.md

 ├── .gitignore             : Files and directories to be ignored by git │
 ├── data
-│   ├── external          : external files (e.g. climate rasters, occurrence data) required to run the model.
+│   ├── external          : external files (e.g. climate rasters, occurrence data, GIS files) required to run the model.
 Will be available for download via Zenodo.
 │   └── results           : Risk maps for Belgium GENERATED
 │
 └── src                    : R Code
 ```

+Although theoretically possible, this workflow is not applied to all species listed in the published [unified checklist](https://doi.org/10.15468/xoidmd) and whose occurrences are found.
+We limit our analysis to a list of species labelled as **emerging**.
+The emerging status is object of another work package and it is a semi-automated process described in repository [indicators](https://github.com/trias-project/indicators): see [webpage](https://trias-project.github.io/indicators/).

+##What you need to do run this workflow:
+1) GBIF occurrence data
+2) Climate and habitat raster data files downloaded from Zenodo (links will be provided when data is available)
+3) R studio installed in your computer.
+4) After cloning this repository, add folders to the existing folder structure shown above as shown below.
+This will allow you to use the relative path structure in the trias_sdm.R file.
+├── data
+    ├── external
+          ├── climate (put climate rasters downloaded from Zenodo here)
+          ├── data cube (European data cube)
+          ├── GIS (GIS data downloaded from Zenodo)
+          ├── habitat (put habitat rasters downloaded from Zenodo here)
+          ├── PRA_plants (GBIF download of occurrence data used to generate Plant Risk maps)

 ## Workflow